Review this Website. It’s Anonymous!

 * Where the debtor does not wish to lose a particular element of his or her property (e.g., a yacht, exotic car or shares in a company) or does not wish his or her affairs and dealings to be scrutinized by a trustee and/or creditors;

-* Where the debtor anticipates receipt of an inheritance;
+* If the debtor anticipates receipt of an inheritance;

-* Where the debtor needs to be a director or officer of one or more companies;
+* If the debtor needs to be a director or officer of one or more companies;

 * Where the debtor may lose or have his or her professional accreditation modified as a result of being adjudged bankrupt;